 Once the tomatoes are cool, peel the skin off and put in the blender with the onion and garlic.
 Blend until smooth and frothy.
 The tomatoes will froth up, this will subside once you heat on the stove.

-Pour the tomato mixture into a large sauce pan and add the 2 cups of vegetable broth, the 1 tsp sugar, 1/3 cup red wine, and salt and pepper to taste.
+Pour the tomato mixture into a large sauce pan and add the 2 cups of vegetable broth, the 1 teaspoon sugar, ⅓ cup red wine, and salt and pepper to taste.
 Stir and bring to a boil, then reduce to simmer.
 Simmer for 15 minutes, add the basil and stir to combine.
 Serve hot.

 Top with crunchy croutons and vegan parmesan cheese.